 Database of MetaMaps

-We present here two examples of a MetaMap.
+We present here three examples of a MetaMap.

 Anthony J. Parrotto